Important notice for applicants who have applied for the January deadlines

 Written work is a piece of academic writing, usually an academic essay, which should include referencing and/or a bibliography where appropriate.
 Written work must be entirely your own original work except where clearly indicated, with any supporting quotations from any work authored by others clearly indicated and properly referenced as per our guidance on plagiarism.
 Your work may be checked using plagiarism detection software.

 Where required, the length and topic of written work is provided in the application information on individual course pages, with additional detail in the selection criteria (entry requirements).
 Please do not supply documents longer or considerably shorter than the stated requirement as they may not be considered.
 Where two pieces of written work are required, they should usually be on separate topics.

 Where explicitly permitted in the instructions on the course page, you may choose to submit one longer piece of work - usually around 4,000 to 5,000 words - rather than two shorter pieces.
 Applicants to these courses who would prefer to submit one longer work should upload this document as the 'First piece of written work' on the supporting materials page, and for the 'Second piece of written work' should upload the following statement as a text document:

 "I have included one long essay in lieu of the two short essays as permitted by the department."

 Written work must enable the assessors to make a judgement about your suitability for your chosen course, and it is your responsibility to supply written work of the appropriate type and length.

 Courses in fine art, creative writing and music that involve practical and creative work may require you to supply an appropriate portfolio of samples of your work with your application other than, or in addition to, academic written work.
 Some items, such as musical scores, can be uploaded to your application whereas items such as video recordings have a separate submission process.
-Instructions on the content and submission procedure for portfolios is available on individual course pages.
+Instructions on the content and submission procedure for portfolios are available on individual course pages.

 English language test score certificate